r-lib/available/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* Package suggested but not available for checking: ‘BiocInstaller’ Package

+This note cannot be removed as BiocInstaller is unavailable in R 3.6, but needed for prior support of R versions prior to 3.5.